SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 # :rotating_light: Warning

-This repository is UNMAINTAINED as I've switched over to Linux, and might not work with future versions of MacOS.
+<! -- This repository is UNMAINTAINED as it uses Clover Bootloader and might not work with future versions of MacOS (11.0).

-Consider switching over to [OpenCore](https://github.com/dbhavasagar/Acer-A515-51) as it provides much better performance improvements over Clover Bootloader
+Consider switching over to [OpenCore](https://github.com/SiddheshNan/Acer-A515-51G-Hackintosh-OpenCore) as it provides much better performance improvements over Clover Bootloader

+For OpenCore Bootloader with MacOS Big Sur Support, Visit this [Repo](https://github.com/SiddheshNan/Acer-A515-51G-Hackintosh-OpenCore).

 ---